CtrlK

 Trigger Term Quality

-Good coverage of natural terms users would say: 'scientific graphs', 'charts', 'data visualizations', 'research presentations', 'figure captions', 'publications', 'clinical research data', 'academic papers', 'clinical reports'.
-These are terms researchers would naturally use.
+Includes strong natural keywords users would say: 'scientific graphs', 'charts', 'data visualizations', 'research presentations', 'figure captions', 'publications', 'clinical research data', 'academic papers', 'clinical reports'.
+These cover a good range of terms a researcher would naturally use.

 3 / 3